 It’s really just a matter of doing some research and finding a nice destination that appeals to your family and fits your travel dates.

 Best U.S. National Parks to Visit with Kids

 Yes, and no. Traveling has indeed become very expensive recently.
 But then again, there are always cheaper alternatives: cheaper flights, cheaper rental cars, and cheaper hotels.
 Or, if it’s really above the budget, alternative destinations…

-You can always find a way to travel that suits your budget
+You can always find a way to travel that suits your budget!

-Excuse no. 9 – It’s too late for this year, we’ll do it next time
+9. It’s too late for this year, we’ll do it next time

 Alternatively, look for another destination.
 You may be lucky to find some last-minute deals for the flights and hotels and travel to the places you didn’t even think about in the first place.

-Excuse no. 10 – I don’t know where to start
+10. I don’t know where to start

 Alternatively, you can go to a travel agent and let them handle all the arrangements for you, yet travel individually.
-Alternatively, you can opt for a group tour.
+Or you can opt for a group tour.

 There are so many excuses and reasons not to travel with children… It’s never the perfect time…